scruffian/jQuery.selectText/README.md

 * Only 705 bytes!

-### Limitations / TODO
+### Limitations

-* Not tested in any browser except Chrome (although it should work for all of them)
+* Not in IE (although it should work)

-* Can only select one element at a time
+* Can only select one element at a time (except in Firefox) - this is a limitation of current browsers